 Step Action 1 Double-click on the last Rule Task element before the end node of the Rule Flow diagram.
 The element's 'Properties' dialog displays.
+The element's tropentes dialog displays.
 2 Click on the 'Effect' tab.
 3 In the 'Effect' field, type the return statement; for example, return True.
 4 Click on the Save button, and on the OK button to close the dialog.
 Generate code for the Class containing the rule flow behavior (in our initial example, Rental System); the code for business rules logic is generated, with the rule statements expressed in natural language as comments.